Jana Kramer: Personal life

-In January 2023, Kramer publicly confirmed via Instagram her relationship with Allan Russell, a former Scottish soccer player who created Superior Striker, a coaching program.
+In January 2023, Kramer publicly confirmed via Instagram her relationship with Scottish football player Allan Russell.
 On May 25, 2023, it was confirmed the two were engaged after six months of dating.
-On June 8, 2023, the couple confirmed via Instagram that they are expecting their first child together.
-Kramer gave birth to her second son on November 13, 2023.
-Kramer and Russell married on July 13, 2024, in Scotland.
+On June 8, 2023, the couple confirmed via Instagram that they were expecting their first child together.
+Kramer gave birth to her son, Roman James Russell, on November 13, 2023.
+They married at Carnell Estate in South Ayrshire, Scotland on July 13, 2024.
+Through her marriage to Russell, Kramer became stepmother to his son, Troy, from a previous relationship.